-Applications are accepted and reviewed once a year.
+Applications are accepted and reviewed once a year for admission beginning in the Fall term.
 After meeting prerequisites, students may begin Regenerative Studies graduate coursework only in the fall quarter with the intensive core curriculum.
 Admission decisions and entry point competency will be determined by the Graduate Studies Committee.
 Applicants may also be required to meet specific prerequisite course requirements for discipline focus coursework.

 Application procedures include a two-part process.
 Some materials are submitted to the University Admissions Office, while others are submitted directly to the Lyle Center.

 Applicants who meet entry point competency will have completed the undergraduate minor in Regenerative Studies at Cal Poly Pomona with a grade point average of 3.0 (B) or better; or will have had equivalent upper division coursework or experience in environmental studies or a combination of related work in the physical sciences, social sciences, engineering, environmental design, and/or humanities.
 Students without adequate prior preparation may be required to take up to 48 units of prerequisite coursework, and/or complete RS 501, to be determined in consultation with the Graduate Studies Committee.
 Applicants who lack the necessary prerequisites to enroll in discipline focus courses may enroll in Regenerative Studies courses, but will be required to meet prerequisites before taking courses in their focus discipline.